canelhasmateus/diamond/vault/permanent/define/ResponseTimes.md

 > The usual way of setting thresholds is just [[PatternWishfulThinking]].

-In this light, it makes more sense to [[ExploitSwapConstraints]] and set the necessary metric levels accordingly to the wanted customer experience:
+In this light, it makes more sense to tackle the [[PatternDuality]] problem, and set the necessary metric levels accordingly to the wanted customer experience:

 ```example
 If a typicial user session involves 5 page loads, averaging 40 resources per page, what http response percentile will be experienced by  95% of users?
 What about 99%?